nilesr/Mako-server/README.md

 ## Command line options

 -h/--help: prints help

---suppress-urge-to-kill: will not kill other mako web server processes -c/--config-file: specifies an alternative configuration file -P/--pidfile: specifies an alternative process identifier file
+--suppress-urge-to-kill: will not kill other mako web server processes

+-c/--config-file: specifies an alternative configuration file

+-P/--pidfile: specifies an alternative process identifier file

 ## The module system

 Mako-server is split into several modules.
 It is easy to write your own module, but the ones that come pre-installed should more than suit your needs.
 They are organized in the config file in order of execution.
 Each module has an opportunity to modify environment variables, and to load a page to send to a client.

 It is incredibly easy to make your own module.
+You could rewrite mod_default to use nemo instead of mako by adding "from nemo.parser import nemo" and pasting "preprocessor=nemo," into it six or seven times.
+Or you could make a module that logs all queries to an IRC channel.
+Or you could turn this into a HTTP proxy.
+Really the possibilities are endless.

 The built in modules, in suggested order of execution, are below